stratisMarkou/random-walks/content/linalg/ch03/ch03-content.md

 ## Null spaces and ranges

 This section introduces null spaces and ranges of linear maps.
-The null space and range of a linear map are closely related and central to the study of linear maps and vector spaces.
+The null space and range of a linear map are closely related.

 (linalg-inj-surj)=
 ### Injective and surjective